fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 Key Features:
 - MERG CBUS interface.
 - This can be configured to a CBUS network using the FLiM Configuration Utility (FCU) which only runs on Windows computers.
-- This can be done EITHER using the push button on the shield OR the Serial Monitor as described below.
+- This can be done using the Serial Monitor as described below.
+- The puish button method is not available for this code.

 ## Overview

 The program is written in C++ but you do not need to understand this to use the program.

-### Release history

-  * GitHub Release 1.0.0  FCU Version 1b first GitHub release
-  * GitHub Release 1.1.0  FCU Version 1c add README file
-  * GitHub Release 1.1.1  FCU Version 1d Edit of README file including release history.

 ## Loading the code and libraries